zwerdlds/roopes/readme.md

 Traits provided should give zero-cost-abstractions while possible.
 However, working with v-tables has an inherent cost, so when it comes to the provided implementations, no guarantees about speed are provided.

-It has also been noted elsewhere that the use of `dyn` is inherently inefficient in Rust - due to the inability for the compiler to see the indirected code in the client code.
+It has also been noted elsewhere that the use of `dyn` is inherently inefficient in Rust due to the inability for the compiler to see the  indirected code in the client code.
 This eliminates a good number of optimizations the compiler would otherwise be able to use on client code, most likely resulting in less optimized builds.
-`dyn` should not be used in the provided traits, but implementations often use it directly (e.g: `Box<_>`) or indirectly (e.g: `Vec<_>`).
+`dyn` should not be used in the provided traits, but implementations often use it directly (e.g: `Box`) or indirectly (e.g: `Vec`).

 ## Usage
 To install, add the crate to your `cargo.toml` as usual.